LucaCappelletti94/memory_time_tracker/README.rst

 Memory time tracker is a simple python tool to track the memory and time requirements of software across both very brief (milliseconds) and large (days) time and memory requirements through adaptative log resolution.

+The reports are CSV files with two columns, the first one with the time delta and the second one with the required RAM.

 Tracking upwards to crash
 ------------------------------------
 This package handles gracefully also use cases where the tracked software